 Amosun left N18bn for Abiodun, says ex-Ogun commissioner

-Former Ogun State Commissioner for Finance, Adewale Oshinowo, on Monday faulted the claim that the incumbent administration of Governor Dapo Abiodun inherited empty treasury.
+Former Ogun State Commissioner for Finance, Adewale Oshinowo, yesterday faulted claim that the incumbent administration of Governor Dapo Abiodun inherited empty treasury.

 He advised the current administration in the state to stop chasing shadows and desist from playing politics with the state accounting processes.